JuliaControl/ControlSystemsMTK.jl/docs/src/index.md

 ## From ControlSystems to ModelingToolkit
 Simply calling `ODESystem(sys)` converts a `StateSpace` object from ControlSystems into the corresponding [`ModelingToolkitStandardLibrary.Blocks.StateSpace`](http://mtkstdlib.sciml.ai/dev/API/blocks/#ModelingToolkitStandardLibrary.Blocks.StateSpace).
-If `sys` is a [named statespace object](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/#Named-systems), the names will be retained in the `ODESystem`.
+If `sys` is a [named statespace object](https://juliacontrol.github.io/RobustAndOptimalControl.jl/dev/#Named-systems), the names of inputs and outputs will be retained in the `ODESystem` as connectors, that is, if `my_input` is an input variable in the named statespace object, `my_input` will be a connector of type `RealInput` in the resulting ODESystem.
+Names of state variables are currently ignored.

 ### Example: